Roland Hayes: Late career

 After the 1930s, Hayes stopped touring in Europe because the change in politics and the rise of the Nazi Party made it unfavourable to African Americans.

-In 1932, while in Los Angeles, for a Hollywood Bowl performance, he married Helen Alzada Mann (1893–1988).
+In 1932, while in Los Angeles for a Hollywood Bowl performance, he married Helen Alzada Mann (1893–1988).
 The new Mrs. Hayes was born in Chattanooga and graduated from what is now Tennessee State University.
 One year later they had a daughter, Afrika Hayes.
 The family moved into a home in Brookline, Massachusetts.
+In 1943 he sang several times in Britain to entertain troops, and appeared at the Royal Albert Hall on 29 September as the soloist before a 200-member choir of all Black soldiers, and all from USAAF Engineer Aviation Battalions.
+After the concert he dined at the London residence of Lt.
+Gen. John C. H. Lee, Commanding General of all logistics forces in the European Theater of Operations, who routinely received visiting political, manufacturing, and show business figures in the Theater.

 Hayes did not perform very much from the 1940s to the 1970s, but continued yearly concerts at Carnegie Hall in New York and performances at Fisk and other colleges.
 In 1966, he was awarded the degree of Honorary Doctorate of Music from The Hartt School of Music, University of Hartford.
 Hayes continued to perform until the age of 85, when he gave his last concert at the Longy School of Music in Cambridge.
 He was able to purchase the land in Georgia on which he had grown up as a child.

 He died on January 1, 1977, five years after his final concert.